angele-m/portfolio-optimiser/README.md

    true maximum-Sharpe allocation, rather than just the best of N random guesses
 5. Supports an optional cap on how much any single stock can hold, to avoid unrealistic, over-concentrated allocations
-6. Plots the "efficient frontier" — every portfolio tried, colour-coded by Sharpe Ratio, with the best one highlighted
+6. Plots the "efficient frontier": every portfolio tried, colour-coded by Sharpe Ratio, with the best one highlighted

 ## Project structure